 HAPPY TURN/Kouzushima "Kuruto Winter Festival 2022" Photo by Yusuke Ono

-Under the Tokyo Art Point Project, the Tokyo Metropolitan Government, Arts Council Tokyo, and NPOs will jointly sponsor art projects.
-In the joint project, the three organizations share and discuss the process from project planning to implementation to review.
-The advantage of co-sponsoring is that it can be promoted slowly and in line with the progress of the business and organization.
-It is possible to spend not only business expenses but also operating expenses, sharing not only funds but also information, skills, networks, etc. However, it is not easy for organizations with different sizes, objectives, and rules to work together.
-The "Program Officer" of the Tokyo Art Point Project will accompany the project in order to untangle the tangled threads and climb step by step.
+Tokyo Artpoint Project will implement an art project as a "co-sponsored project" by three parties: the Tokyo Metropolitan Government, Arts Council Tokyo, and NPOs.
+In the co-sponsored project, the three organizations share the process from project planning ~ implementation ~ review and proceed while discussing.
+The advantage of "co-sponsorship" is that it can be promoted slowly according to the progress of the business and the organization.
+We can spend not only business expenses but also operating expenses, and we will share information, skills, networks, etc. in addition to funds.
+However, it is not easy for organizations of different sizes, objectives, and rules to work together.
+Therefore, in order to untangle the tangled threads and climb up step by step, Tokyo Artpoint Project 's "program officer" will accompany the project.

 Accompanied by "Program Officer"

-Tokyo Art Point Planning Director (far right) and Program Officer Photo by Hiroshi Ikeda
+Tokyo Artpoint Project Director (far right) and Program Officer Photo: Hiroshi Ikeda

 (1)accompany someone to the project site